 “SOURCING BRIEFING” SESSIONS

-Fashion SVP once again presents its highly popular “Sourcing Briefing” seminar sessions, free to attend for all registered show visitors.
+Fashion SVP will once again be presenting its highly popular “Sourcing Briefing” seminar sessions, free to attend for all registered show visitors.
 The programme is full of industry experts, with fascinating perspectives on the current issues in the fashion industry and in sourcing – all happy to share their vast knowledge, experience and expertise.
 These seminars have been created for a wide and varied audience, so to know more about the current issues which affect your work, including; sourcing, production, brand and product development, design, sustainability, innovations in production, supply chain improvements, social media and more, then these sessions should be an essential part of your show visit!

 “Sourcing Briefings” daily schedule